-The name Fastnacht is Pennsylvania Dutch or German for 'fast night.'
+The name Fastnacht is Pennsylvania Dutch or German for '"fast night."
 It falls on the Tuesday before Ash Wednesday and is the last revelry before the fast of Lent.
-On the other hand, a fastnacht is a doughnut that is deep fried that is commonly enjoyed on (you guessed it) Fastnacht.
+On the other hand, a fastnacht is a deep-fried doughnut that is commonly enjoyed on (you guessed it) Fastnacht.

-The fastnacht comes from German folk traditions where it was thought that eating a fastnacht before Lent would prevent boils in the coming year.
+The fastnacht comes from German folk traditions where it was thought that eating a fastnacht before Lent would prevent boils (painfully infected hair follicles) in the coming year.
 It also has a practical purpose of using up the previous year's fat and sugar.
 In many Pennsylvania Dutch areas, the last person out of bed on that day is called fastnacht.

 These delicious doughnuts are served by slicing them crosswise like a bagel before sweet molasses is spread on them.
 They're surprisingly easy to make, so there's really no excuse not to indulge in the tradition.

-- In a medium saucepan, warm the milk and butter until butter has melted.
+- In a medium saucepan, warm the milk and butter until the butter has melted.

 - In a large bowl, add salt, sugar, and nutmeg.
 Pour in the milk and melted butter mix.
 Stir and set aside until it is lukewarm.

-- When the bowl's contents are warm, mix in beaten eggs and yeast.
+- When the bowl's contents are lukewarm, mix in beaten eggs and yeast.